Hummingbird perched on feeder

 Know Their Favorite Flowers

-Planting a garden that’s lush with their favorite flowers will not only draw their attention, but keep them coming back all summer long.
+Planting a lush garden with their favorite flowers will draw their attention and keep them coming back all summer.
 Flowers that have a lot of nectar are your best bet.

-Hummingbirds especially enjoy perennials, including daylilies, bee balms, columbines, and lupines.
-They also love annuals, like petunias, impatiens, and cleome plants.
-You also might want to add milkweed plants to your garden to draw more visitors.
+Hummingbirds especially enjoy perennial flowers including daylily, bee balm, columbine, and lupine varieties.
+They also love many annuals, like petunias, impatiens, and cleome plants.
+You might also want to add milkweed plants to your garden to attract more visitors.

 “Deadhead” Your Flowers

-Wanting to get the most out of your flowers and keep hummingbirds interested?
-Deadheading is an old trick that gardeners use, that when blooms begin to wilt, they remove the heads.
+Want to get the most out of your flowers and keep hummingbirds interested?
+Gardeners use deadheading, an old trick.
+When blooms begin to wilt, they remove the heads.

-The plant is tricked into believing its job is not done yet and will produce new blooms in its place.
+The plant is tricked into believing its job isn’t done yet and will produce new blooms in its place.

 Get a Quality Nectar Feeder